 The antibodies from an Rh-sensitized mother can cross the placenta and enter the fetal blood stream.
 These antibodies then destroy some of the baby’s blood cells and cause fetal anemia, which is called Rh disease.
 Since the job of red blood cells is to carry oxygen around the body, Rh disease is quite serious.

-If you have Rh-negative blood and do not already have antibodies for Rh-factor, you will be given an injection of Rh immunoglobulin (RhoGAM) at about 28 weeks gestation.
+If you have Rh-negative blood and do not already have antibodies for Rh-factor, you will be given an injection of Rh immunoglobulin (also called RhoGAM, WinRho, or anti-D immunoglobulin) at about 28 weeks gestation.
 This prevents sensitization in 99% of women so that your body will not form antibodies to the baby’s Rh factor.
-An Rh immunoglobulin shot may be given if you have any vaginal bleeding during your pregnancy, and will definitely be given again after delivery if your baby is found to be Rh positive.
+An Rh immunoglobulin shot may be given if you have any vaginal bleeding during your pregnancy or if you require amniocentesis.
+You will also be given Rh immunoglobulin again within 72 hours after delivery if your baby is found to be Rh positive.
+Finally, if you are Rh negative, the baby’s father can be tested for his Rh status. if he is Rh negative then there is no need for you to receive treatment.
+Further, if a cell-free DNA test of your blood shows that your baby is also Rh-negative, you will not require treatment.

 If you are Rh-sensitized (have formed antibodies), your baby will have regular testing to assess the extent of Rh disease.
 Some babies do not require any treatments.
 If the baby is suffering from Rh disease sometimes early delivery of the baby may be recommended.
 In the most severe cases, if the baby is not old enough to be delivered, the baby can be treated with a blood transfusion while still in the uterus.
 This is very rare.